-Drug addiction detoxification programme in Southampton, Hampshire
+Drug detox clinic in Southampton, Hampshire

 When an individual has developed a drug addiction, their body becomes used to having this substance in their system, which means that when the individual suddenly stops taking the drug or significantly reduces their consumption, this can result in unpleasant and sometimes distressing drug withdrawal symptoms.
 Depending on the extent and severity of an individual’s drug addiction, attempting to go through the drug detox process alone is rarely successful, and can even be dangerous.

-That’s why we offer a comprehensive medically assisted withdrawal detoxification (detox) at Manor Clinic as an important first step in your drug addiction recovery journey.
+That’s why we offer a comprehensive medically assisted drug withdrawal detoxification (detox) at Manor Clinic as an important first step in your drug addiction recovery journey.

-How does drug detox work?
+How does drug detox work at Manor Clinic?

-The purpose of the detox programme at Manor Clinic in Southampton is to remove all traces of drugs from your body in a systematic and controlled manner.
+The purpose of the drug detox programme at Manor Clinic in Southampton is to remove all traces of drugs from your body in a systematic and controlled manner.
 Under the care of our experienced professionals, you will be supported to manage your withdrawal symptoms and achieve physical stability in preparation to enter the next stage of your treatment journey.

 Everyone has a unique experience of the drug detox process, which is why we ensure that each programme is tailored to each patient’s needs.
 Ultimately, we understand that drug addictions can make people extremely physically unwell, which means that they will struggle to address the psychological issues that are underpinning their addictive behaviours.
 Therefore, detox aims to tackle the physical symptoms of addiction and allow individuals to reach a stage where they are physically stable, so that they can commence with intensive psychological therapy with the best possible chances of success.